Continuous homotopy fixed points for Lubin-Tate spectra

 \subsection{Comparison with the work of Artin-Mazur, Morel and Sullivan}

-Let $\Hh_{\mathrm{fin}}$ denote the subcategory of $\Hh$ of finite spaces, i.e. of simplicial finite sets whose homotopy groups are all finite and only a finite number of them are nontrivial.
-The morphisms are the homotopy classes of maps.
-Artin and Mazur showed that, for every space $X$, the functor $\Hhf \to \Eh$, $F\mapsto [X,F]$ is pro-representable.
+Let $\Hh_{\mathrm{fin}}$ denote the full subcategory of $\Hh$ of finite spaces, i.e. of simplicial finite sets whose homotopy groups are all finite and only a finite number of them are nontrivial.
+The morphisms are homotopy classes of maps.
+Let $\Hh_0$ denote the full subcategory of connected spaces.
+Artin and Mazur showed in \cite{artinmazur} that, for every space $X\in \Hh_0$, the functor

+is pro-representable in $\Hhf$.
 The representing pro-object $\hat{X}^{\mathrm{AM}}\in \mathrm{pro}-\Hhf$ is called the (Artin-Mazur) profinite completion of $X$.
-Then Sullivan \cite{sullivan} showed that the underlying diagram in $\Hhf$ has a limit $\hat{X}^{\mathrm{Su}}$ in $\Hh$, which is called the profinite completion of Sullivan, see also \cite{ensprofin}.
-Moreover, there are analogues of these functors for various subclasses $\Ch$ of the class of finite groups, for which one replaces $\Hhf$ by its subcategory of finite spaces whose homotopy groups are all in $\Ch$.
-For example, one could consider the class of finite $p$-groups for a fixed prime number $p$. \\ Morel proved in \cite{ensprofin} that there is a model structure on $\hSh$ for each prime number $p$ in which the weak equivalences are maps that induce isomorphisms on $\Z/p$-cohomology.
-The homotopy groups for this structure are pro-$p$-groups being defined as above using $R^p$.
-The generating fibrations and trivial fibrations are given by the canonical maps $L(\Z/p,n) \to K(\Z/p,n+1)$, $K(\Z/p,n)\to \ast$, respectively by the maps $L(\Z/p,n)\to \ast$ for every $n\geq 0$, see also \cite{goersscomp} and \cite{profinhom}.
-As we will explain below in the more general case, the fibrant replacement functor $R^p$ of \cite{ensprofin} yields a rigid version of the pro-$p$-finite-completion of Artin-Mazur and Sullivan. \\ One of the purposes of \cite{profinhom} was to provide a rigid version of the full profinite completion functor of Artin-Mazur and Sullivan in the spirit of Morel's approach in \cite{ensprofin}.
-In fact, the methods of \cite{profinhom} and \cite{gspaces} provide a rigid model of the Artin-Mazur and Sullivan pro-$\Ch$-completion for any subclass $\Ch$ of the class of finite groups.
+Then Sullivan showed in \cite{sullivan} that the underlying diagram in $\Hhf$ of $\hat{X}^{\mathrm{AM}}$ has a limit $\hat{X}^{\mathrm{Su}}$ in $\Hh$, which is called the profinite completion of Sullivan (see also \cite{ensprofin}).\\ The previously constructed fibrant replacement functor in $\hSh$ for the model structure of Theorem \ref{modelstructure} provides a rigid model of the Artin-Mazur and Sullivan profinite completion and extends it to nonconnected spaces.